1 – Introduction

 Besides the Amram-Jochebed “glitch”, there is also the statement that Amram had three brothers who all had children; and the total number of all the male descendants of Amram and his three brothers was 8,600 at the time of the census taken in the second year of the Exodus.
 (Numbers 3:1,19,27-28, Exodus 19:1) Thus, if Moses and Aaron were the immediate sons of Amram, then we would have to believe that the two brothers had 8,600 male relatives (mainly cousins and nephews and a few uncles) all descended from their “grandfather” Kohath.

-Evidently, Moses and Aaron were not the immediate grandsons of Kohath nor the immediate sons of Amram and Jochebed but were born two or three or more generations further down the line.
-Thus, the text in Genesis 6:20, which states, “Jochebed. . . bare him Aaron and Moses,” should be understood as saying, “Jochebed. . . bare him the ancestor of Aaron and Moses.”
+Evidently, Moses and Aaron were not the immediate grandsons of Kohath nor the immediate sons of Amram and Jochebed but were born a few generations later.
+Thus, the text in Genesis 6:20, which states, “Jochebed… bare him Aaron and Moses,” should be understood as saying, “Jochebed… bare him the ancestor of Aaron and Moses.”
 Or “Amram and Jochebed originated the family out of which came Moses and Aaron.”
 This idea of a person “giving birth to a family” appears more plainly in Numbers 3:27, “And of Kohath was the family of the Amramites.”
+And in the mention of Moses’ birth parents: “a man of the house of Levi went and took as wife a daughter of Levi.”
+(Exodus 2:1)

 Perhaps in those obscure years of bondage, without much self-government, the children of Israel had less incentive to keep records.
-During this time when the people were pre-occupied with their slave labor, distracted and disorganized, perhaps the task of record-keeping was not given much priority.
+During this time when the people were pre-occupied with their slave labor, distracted and disorganized, the task of record-keeping may not have had much priority.
 And very likely, with less established leadership or clear line of succession in their society, and because of the large population, it was difficult for the Israelites to keep track of the “who” or the “when” amidst the multitude of births of that era.

 “The children of Israel were fruitful and increased abundantly, multiplied and grew exceedingly mighty; and the land was filled with them.”
 (Exodus 1:7)